Send Close Add comments: (status displays here)

 The Greek «ξ» went into Latin as the letter "X".

-Originally, from the book of Joshua in the OT (Old Testament), a "shibboleth" was a sound that a particular group of people have trouble pronouncing and that was used as a form of audible password or authentication mechanism in battle of identifying "friend" or "foe".
+Originally, from the book of Joshua in the OT (Old Testament), a "shibboleth" was a sound that a particular group of people have trouble pronouncing and that was used as a form of audible password or authentication mechanism in battle of identifying "friend" or "foe", that is, an IFF (Identify Friend or Foe) system.

 Today, the meaning has been generalized to be any sound that distinguishes a group of people.